MarcusHoltz/marcusholtz.github.io/_posts/2024-02-08-dual-boot-Linux-and-Windows-with-UEFI-fixes-and-hibernation.md

 To re-install a working X11 KDE Plasma desktop:

-`sudo dnf remove -y sddm-wayland-plasma && sudo dnf install -y plasma-workspace-x11 sddm-x11 sddm-breeze sddm-kcm kde-settings-sddm`
+`sudo dnf install -y plasma-workspace-x11 sddm-breeze sddm-kcm kde-settings-sddm kwin-x11 && sudo dnf install -y sddm-x11 --allowerasing`

 You will have to reboot from terminal, as we just removed the SDDM.